A constant-time algorithm for middle levels Gray codes: The algorithm

 We now explain the significance of the function $\IsFlipTree$ called in line~\ref{line:call-tsigma} of our algorithm.
 This function interprets the current first vertex $y^-\in T_n\seq D_n$ or $\tau^{-1}(y^-)\in T_n$ as a rooted tree, and whenever it returns~$\true$, then instead of computing the flip sequence~$\sigma(y^-)$ in line~\ref{line:call-sigma1}, the algorithm computes the modified flip sequence~$\tsigma(y^-)$ in line~\ref{line:call-tsigma}.
 Consequently, the function $\IsFlipTree$ controls which pairs of paths from~$\cP_n$, whose first vertices form a flippable pair, are replaced by the corresponding flipped paths, so that the resulting 2-factor in the middle levels graph~$G_n$ is a Hamilton cycle.
-Observe that these modifications only apply to the first set on the right hand side of \eqref{eq:2-factor}, but not to the second set.
+Observe that these modifications only apply to the set~$\cP_n\, 0$, but not to the set~$\ol{\rev}(\cP_n)\, 1$ on the right hand side of~\eqref{eq:2-factor}.

 The function $\IsFlipTree$ therefore encapsulates the core `intelligence' of our Hamilton cycle algorithm.
 We define this function and the function $\Init$ in the next two sections.
 The correctness proof for the algorithm $\HamCycle$ is provided in Section~\ref{sec:correctness} below.